BNasmith/PTForsyth/PTFWorkofChrist.md

 sophical position of Hegel.
 Being a philosopher he was great upon the idea.
-The whole world, he said, was a movement or process of the grand, divine idea ; but it was a process.
+The whole world, he said, was a movement or process of the grand, divine idea; but it was a process.
 Now please to put down and make much use of this funda- mental distinction between a process and an act.
 A process has nothing moral in it.
 We